If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 Allergic Reactions – Some people can have an allergic reaction either from donating plasma or the tools involved.
 A lot of people are allergic to latex, which is what most medical gloves are made from.
 If you have any allergies, you should inform your phlebotomist and list it on the medical questionnaire.

 Lightheadedness – It is common for people to feel lightheaded during or after a plasma donation.
 Plasma is nutrient-dense, so losing it may result in the donor feeling ill or dizzy.
-If this is the case, be sure to let your phlebotomist know, and do not drive if you are feeling dizzy.
+If this is the case, be sure to let your phlebotomist know and not drive if you are feeling dizzy.

 Dehydration – Plasma contains a lot of water.
 People often feel dehydrated after donating.
 Be sure to increase your water intake at least one day before donating, and drink plenty of water for at least one day following your donation.